Skip to content

 Do I need cash in Central Africa?

 Yes, cash is essential in Central Africa, especially in rural areas, local markets, and for transportation.
+So don’t forget to exchange GBP to XAF before you leave.

 Credit and debit cards are accepted in some urban areas, but cash is often the primary payment method.
 Especially in smaller towns and villages where electronic systems are unavailable.